MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-performance.md

 > [!NOTE]
 > This feature is currently available only for the on-premises data gateway in the standard mode.
 It's not available for the personal mode.
+>
+>The PBI template was updated to accommodate new attributes and will be able to visualize logs generated only by the February 2020 gateway and after.

 ### Enable performance logging